The Philippines now grants a free college education to all its citizens.

-Some members of the cabinet of the Philippine President advised him to veto the bill before it became a law because of negative effects of free college education.
+Some members of the cabinet of the Philippine President advised him to veto the bill before it became a law because of the negative effects of a free college education.

-The Disadvantages of a free college education, according to one member of the cabinet, are great.
+The Disadvantages of free college education, according to one member of the cabinet, are great.

 The funds needed could run to about Php100 billion annually according to the initial estimates to grant free tuition.
 The Estimate was based on 1.7 million students.

-The benefits of free college education outweighs the disadvantages.
+The benefits of free college education outweigh the disadvantages.
 More Filipinos will be able to attend college and finish a course.

 Having a college degree will afford more Filipinos better career opportunity and